What ND filter do I need?

 - What type of ND filters should you buy?
 Square or Circular ND filters?
 I have a blog post explaining their pros and cons here.
 Yes, there are two different physical types of ND filters and they are very different so maybe have a look at that blog post.
 I will link to it again at the end of this article.

 - Do you want to take 30-second exposures (photographs) or 1 or 2-second exposures?
 There are obviously a lot of different exposure options between the two but this is aimed at people starting out with ND filters so let’s keep it simple for now.

 The answer to the first question is in the blog post I linked to and it’s something you don’t need to decide on straight away so let’s skip to the second question and figure out what strength of ND filter we need.

-To help answer this let’s just presume for now you are photographing seascapes, rivers, waterfalls or cloud movement.
+To help answer the second question let’s just presume for now you are photographing seascapes, rivers, waterfalls or cloud movement.
 As these are the most popular types of Long Exposure photography that require people to use an ND filters.

-My go to filter kit is the Elia Locardi filter kit from Formatt Hitech which has a 10-stop filter, 4-stop filter, filter holder, polarizing filter and 3 stop Graduated filter included in the kit making it perfect for starting out.
-Filter kits workout a lot cheaper than buying filters separately.
+My go to filter kit is the Elia Locardi filter kit from Formatt Hitech which has a 10-stop ND filter, 4-stop ND filter, a filter holder, polarizing filter and 3 stop Graduated ND filter included in the kit making it perfect for starting out.
 I have a complete review of The Elia Locardi kit here.
 I am also in the fortunate position that I can offer you a discount code on their filters.

 10% off Formatt Hitech filters worldwide with discount code…